Mistborn94/icj2022-java-resilience-demo/Readme.md

 * Start up the java app.
 * Enable the "Slow" group in the load test
 * Run the load test for a few minutes.
 You should see response times in the jmeter summary view dropping.
 * Take a manual thread dump using `kill -3 <pid>` or `jstack <pid> > threads.tdump`
-* Inspect the heap dump with [Eclipse Memory Analyzer](https://www.eclipse.org/mat/)
 * Stop the load test after taking the thread dump
 * Analyze the thread dump using your IDE or an online tool like [fastthread.io](https://fastthread.io/)
 * (Optional) You can lso analyze the impact of the slow endpoint using java flight recorder